LyzanderAndrylie/live-transcription/README.md

 3. If you were to improve your system for a production environment, what are two improvements you would make?

 = The current implementation still lacks a robust and efficient audio processing pipeline.
-The two major issues are the processing of non-overlapping audio chunks and the lack of a mechanism to handle unvoiced audio.
+The two major issues are the processing of non-overlapping audio chunks and the lack of a mechanism to handle silent audio.
 For non-overlapping audio chunks, this caused the model to miss some words, especially those at the end of each chunk, which can lead to incomplete transcriptions.
-For unvoiced audio, the model may produce random transcriptions, as it does not handle silence or unvoiced audio properly.
+For silent audio, the model may produce random transcriptions, as it does not handle silent audio properly.

 To handle these issues, I would implement the following improvements: